Besides my family, I am passionate about three things:

 In no way am I saying not to do the fundamental things that can keep your systems safe such as:

 Reduce the attack surface by only running necessary software, protocols and services on any given system.

 Keep the OS and applications updated.

 Use excellent malware detection software and keep it updated.

 Use IDS and IPS technology.

 Train your people to be security aware.
-Recently, I was in the Security Operations Center (SOC) of my current employer.
+Recently, I was in the Security Operations Center (SOC) of a large organization.
 I was picking the brains of the security guys.
 I learned that for the most part gone are the days of a hacker trying to penetrate your firewall.
 It is much easier to get an employee to click on a link (Phishing) that takes them to an infected website.
 Malware is downloaded on that machine giving the hacker total control.
 Now the hacker can see what other computers (perhaps even servers) he can access from this one compromised computer…TRAIN YOUR PEOPLE.

 I hope this information was helpful.